 Elizabeth River Trail

-The Elizabeth River Trail (locally known as the ERT) is a 10.5-mile biking and pedestrian urban trail that will satisfy the highly active.
+The Elizabeth River Trail (ERT) is a 10.5-mile biking and pedestrian urban trail that will satisfy the highly active.
 No bike?
 No problem.
 Pedego Electric Bikes are available to rent Downtown, so get ready to cruise along as you enjoy some fantastic scenery.

 On the Water

-With the Elizabeth River and the Chesapeake Bay running along its west and north borders, Norfolk is the ideal home for Nauticus sailing school and its informative boating excursions.
+With the Elizabeth River and the Chesapeake Bay running along its west and north borders, Norfolk is the ideal home for sailing.
+Still learning?
+Check out Sail Nauticus and its informative boating excursions.
 Sign up for a weekend course emphasizing on-the-water instruction and earn a U.S. Sailing Basic Keelboat certification.